mvcds/my-library/carreer/development/programming/security/threat-and-attack/digital-attack/Digital Attack.md

 ---
-alises: [Digial Attacks, Attack, Attacks]
+aliases: [Digial Attacks, Attack, Attacks]
 ---

 When an [[Attacker]] executes a [[Threat]]